govuk-one-login/txma-ticf-query-results-delivery/README.md

 ```

 You also need permissions to access AWS resources, which
-we do by authenticating against the desired AWS account (some options are the gds cli or running the script `assumeRole.sh` in the `di-txma-ticf-integration` repo).
+we do by authenticating against the desired AWS account (some options are the gds cli or running the script `assumeRole.sh` in the `txma-ticf-integration` repo).

 To run the tests: